underscoreio/underscoreio/src/html/consulting/training/index.md

 ## Learn Scala The Right Way

 Scala's unique blend of functional and object oriented programming concepts requires a unique teaching style.
-We are one of the few companies that focuses on showing your developers *how to think* as well as how to write code.
+We are one of the few companies that focuses on showing your developers **how to think functionally**, as well as how to write code.

-Our [extensive library](/training) of training material covers everything from first steps with Scala to idiomatic library use and advanced functional programming patterns and abstractions.
+Our [extensive library](/training) of training material covers everything from first steps with Scala, to idiomatic library use, to advanced functional programming patterns and abstractions.
 We can mix-and-match material to tailor content to suit your requirements.

 Software development is an ever-chaning world.
-We're constantly updating our ebooks and training exercises to reflect this, and all of our courses come with free lifetime access to relevant training material for all attendees.
+We provide **free lifetime updates to our books and training material** to help.
+All of our courses come with access for all attendees.

 ## What You Can Expect